Winter is just around the corner.

 Unless you usually walk your dog with a collar, an opening at the back of the jacket is a must as that will give you easy access to the harness underneath to attach the leash.

-It would also be a good idea to choose a winter dog jacket that is waterproof, or at least water-resistant, to help your pup stay dry and comfortable in the snow and rain.
+It would also be a good idea to choose a winter dog jacket that has good water resistance.
+That way, your pup will be able to stay dry and comfortable in the snow and rain.

 6. Reflective Strips